Anabolic-Androgenic Steroid Abuse

 Why are anabolic-androgenic steroids abused?

-What are common side effects of anabolic-androgenic steroid abuse?
+What are common health risks associated with anabolic-androgenic steroid abuse?

 Are anabolic-androgenic steroids addictive?